PrefectHQ/prefect/docs/core/tutorials/task-guide.md

 - does your Task have result handlers or state handlers that need to be called?
 - what State should your Task run be in after it has run?

-To see this in action, let's run a simple Task which requires no inputs.
+To see this in action, let's run a Task which requires no inputs.

 ```python
 from prefect import task